abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 know how it's going to taste; there's that moment of almost palpable uncertainty.
 Or when we are on our way to perform some task, we might think, *I'm now heading up to the workshop to get this particular tool.*
-But if we reflect that finding the tool there is uncertain*,* then when we get to the workshop and find that in fact the tool isn't there, it's not a problem.
+But if we reflect that finding the tool there is uncertain, then when we get to the workshop and find that in fact the tool isn't there, it's not a problem.